payola/Payola/user_manual.md

 After that an email is sent to the admin to review the plugin source code for security reasons.
 After he reviews it, you will receive an email with the admin's decision.

 ![Plugin Compiling](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/plugin_submitted.png)

-More information about plugin architecture can be found in the [Developer Guide](#developer).
-If you intend to write your own plugin, please, refer there.